neuroinformatics-unit/HowTo/README.md

 * Edit the website and commit your changes to the `new_branch`.
 * Push the `new_branch` to GitHub and create a pull request.
 This will automatically trigger a [GitHub Action](https://github.com/ammaraskar/sphinx-action) that checks if the website still builds correctly.
 * If the checks pass, assign someone to review your changes.
-* When the reviewer merges your changes into the `main` branch, a different [GitHub Action](https://github.com/peaceiris/actions-gh-pages) will be triggered, that will build the website and publish it to the `gh-pages` branch.
+* When the reviewer merges your changes into the `main` branch, a different [GitHub Action](https://github.com/peaceiris/actions-gh-pages) will be triggered, which will build the website and publish it to the `gh-pages` branch.
 * The website should be available at [troubleshooting.neuroinformatics.dev](https://troubleshooting.neuroinformatics.dev)

 > **_TIP:_**